bwoods/immutable-sso/README.md

 The basic tradeoff inherent in the design is the use of a NUL sentinel value to compute the length of (long) strings vs. the inline space that would be required to explicitly store it.

 Using this crate is implicitly stating that handling long strings “as slow as C does” will be fast enough.
-Or that short strings are so prevalent that the higher overhead for longer string will never come to dominate performance.
+Or that short strings are so prevalent that the higher overhead for longer strings will never come to dominate performance.